If you’re looking to start or grow an online course business, you need a platform that can support your ambitions.

 Unlike Kajabi, Thinkific does not offer a full suite of marketing tools as part of its core offering.
 So, users might want to explore this category to support the growth of their business.

-Again, Thinkific doesn’t charge its own transaction fees.
+Both Thinkific and Kajabit don't charge their own transaction fees.
 However, users will need to pay applicable third-party payment processor fees.

 Thinkific Payments is the default payment processor for creators who sign up from countries including the U.S. and Canada.
 It has partnered with Stripe, so card processing fees are 2.9% plus $0.30 per transaction.